ubaldot/experiments/README.md

 # Termdebug9: how to test it

-Verify that you have both `gcc` and `gdb` installed.
-Then, you can run automatic tests by sourcing the script `./test/run_tests.sh`.
+Automatic tests by sourcing the script `./test/run_tests.sh`.

 If you want to give it a shot manually, do the following: